Because a coffee shop menu might explain religious orders and congregations better than some textbooks.

 If you check our short religious history of coffee, you will discover that cappuccino, that heaven-sent blend of espresso and steamed milk, owes its name not to its foamy “hood” (“cappuccio” being Italian for “hoodie”) but to the Capuchin friars, a Franciscan movement.
 But that won’t really help you know what differentiates a Dominican from a Jesuit, why Discalced Carmelites are not just Carmelites, or how are Capuchin friars different from other Franciscans, even if they all religiously order coffee.

-Answering these questions in detail would require a detailed study of the 2,000-year history of the Catholic church and its different orders, congregations, and institutes.
+Answering these questions in detail would require a minute study of the 2,000-year history of the Catholic church and its different orders, congregations, and institutes.
 However, there are shorter, more humorous ways to tackle these issues, too.
 For example, we have (somehow satisfactorily) explained religious orders comparing them with sandwiches and cows.

 Tea With Tolkien recently published a short listicle introducing characters from Lord of the Rings as if they were coffee shop orders.
 It is now our turn to explain the specific charisms of different Catholic religious orders, institutes and congregations, following Tea With Tolkien’s model.
 Sure, the explanations might be quite simplistic, but they are sure to make you smile.